hip89/My_ban_script.sh/README.md

 ## Want to contribute?
-Every small or large contribution to this project is appreciated
+Every small or large contribution to this project is appreciated.
+Make sure you read the [contribution guide](/.github/CONTRIBUTING.md) before ge